Beatie Wolfe: Raw Space (album): 2017

 Wolfe's third album Raw Space was conceived at Bell Labs' Anechoic chamber, cited in the Guinness World Records as the quietest room in the world.
 The album features "Little Moth", a song written in tribute to singer songwriter Elliott Smith and described by Spindle Magazine as "a tender homage with the intimate double vocals, distant mellotron and all round low-fi sound, very much in the spirit of Smith's style and production".
 Highsnobiety named Wolfe as one of '10 Ways Music Will Change in 2017.'

 Raw Space was released in May 2017 and reviewed positively by BBC Radio 4 who called it "delicious", KCRW who called it "raw, gritty and honest", Jazziz who praised the song arrangements for having echoes of George Martin, New Scientist who described it as "intimate, like the sound of secrets whispered under bed covers", and Nathan Brackett who called it "amazing" and made it an Amazon Music album of the month.

 Calm compositions

 Wolfe was the first original content creator on the meditation app Calm and continues to create Sleep Stories and Sleep Music for the site.

 Brian Eno collaborative albums

-June 6, 2025 saw Brian Eno and Beatie Wolfe release two collaborative projects, Luminal and Lateral released on Verve Records.
+June 6, 2025 saw Brian Eno and Beatie Wolfe release two collaborative projects, Luminal and Lateral released on Verve Records which Pitchfork's Grayson Haver Currin called "two spellbinding collaborations" in GQ.
 On October 10, 2025, their third collaborative album, Liminal, was released.
-The authors have dubbed Luminal as "dream music", Lateral as "space music", and Liminal as Dark Matter music".
+The authors have dubbed Luminal as "dream music", Lateral as "space music", and Liminal as "dark matter music".
 The trilogy's cover art features Eno's light painting etchings, chosen for their luminous, vibrant qualities.